-In partnership with UNDP-GEF-SGP and CEE India, TIDE completed a two year project in November 2015 and successfully accomplished the goal: To initiate, establish and integrate efforts at the community level into the climate change mitigation process through adoption of low carbon products.
+In partnership with UNDP-GEF-SGP and CEE India, TIDE completed a two year project in November 2015 and successfully accomplished the goal: To initiate, establish and integrate efforts at the community level into the climate change mitigation process through the adoption of low carbon products.

-The project focused on facilitating adoption of low carbon technologies at the last mile by upgrading technical and enterprise skills of communities.
+The project focused on facilitating the adoption of low carbon technologies at the last mile by upgrading the technical and enterprise skills of communities.

 The trained women are creating awareness on low carbon technologies/ products in their communities; they share their own experience and motivate the community to switch to a low carbon lifestyle.
 They have reached more than 11000 people in about a year, creating awareness on low carbon products.

-Mitigation of 2,100 MTs of CO2 through adoption of low carbon products and technologies.
+Mitigation of 2,100 MTs of CO2 through the adoption of low carbon products and technologies.

 Achieved technical and enterprising skill building of rural women resulting in livelihood generation and income augmentation of community members in low carbon supply chain

-Demonstrated mitigation of CO2 through adoption of low carbon products and technologies.
+Demonstrated mitigation of CO2 through the adoption of low carbon products and technologies.

-As a continuation of the project, a group of women have been trained further in assembly and repairs of solar products.
-Also, five of the women have opened a ECO STORE to market low carbon products.
+As a continuation of the project, a group of women have been trained further in the assembly and repairs of solar products.
+Also, five of the women have opened an ECO STORE to market low carbon products.